Megabite1997/Star-Wars-api/README.md

 # Star Wars API

 Fetching data from a database, a connection.
-Sending HTTP requests.
+Sending HTTP requests and work with responses.

 ## Available Scripts